alienspaces/nest-mud/README.md

 A M.U.D (multi user dungeon) with a back end API built with [`nestjs`](https://docs.nestjs.com/) and a front end UI built with [`Flutter`](https://flutter.dev/docs).

+❗ Project Complete ~ October 3rd 2021 ❗

+Only a small subset of features has been implemented to demonstrate as a proof of concept.

+Follow the next iteration in the [Go M.U.D](https://gitlab.com/alienspaces/nest-mud) repository.

 ## Server

 📝 _Look at what these scripts actually do before running them!_